GLOSSARY OF ACCEPTABLE TERMS

 Acceptable: Person who had a spinal cord injury, polio, a stroke, etc., or a person who has multiple sclerosis, muscular dystrophy, arthritis, etc.

 Unacceptable: Victim.
-People with disabilities do not like to be perceived as victims for the rest of their lives, long after any victimization has occurred.
+People with disabilities do not like to be perceived as victims.

 Acceptable: Has a disability, has a condition of (spina bifida, etc.), or born without legs, etc.